Peruvian wren: Description

 The Peruvian wren is 15.5 to 16 cm long and weighs 19.6 g.
 The adults' upperparts are rich chestnut, with the crown and rump being redder.
 They have a variable amount of white on the face.
 The tail is also rich chestnut and has narrow black bars.
 The chin and throat are orange-brown and the chest, belly, and flanks are the same hue but darker.
 The juvenile is believed to resemble the adult but with no white on the face.

 Distribution and habitat

 The Peruvian wren is found in the Andes of Peru between the departments of Amazonas and Ayacucho.
 It inhabits wet montane forest, secondary forest, and their edges.
 In elevation it ranges from 1500 to 3300 m.

 Behavior

 Feeding

 The Peruvian wren forages in groups that appear to be extended families.
 It usually feeds on or near the ground in vegetation and litter, but its diet has not been documented.

 Breeding

-The Peruvian wren appears to have a protracted breeding season, base on the dates that occupied nests, newly hatched chicks, and fledglings have been observed.
+The Peruvian wren appears to have a protracted breeding season, based on the dates that occupied nests, newly hatched chicks, and fledglings have been observed.
 One nest has been described; it was a pouch with a down-facing entrance tunnel, constructed of rootlets, moss, and bamboo leaves, and suspended from a bamboo stem.